star3am/hashiqube/README.md

 Now that docker is installed we need to ensure that the docker environment and settings are configured

 - Ensure you have the latest version installed
-- Ensure that your Operating System is updated, see: [**Speed boost achievement unlocked on Docker Desktop 4.6 for Mac**](https://www.docker.com/blog/speed-boost-achievement-unlocked-on-docker-desktop-4-6-for-mac/)
+- Ensure that your Operating System is updated, see: <b><a href="https://www.docker.com/blog/speed-boost-achievement-unlocked-on-docker-desktop-4-6-for-mac/" style="color : #bd93f9;">Speed boost achievement unlocked on Docker Desktop 4.6 for Mac</a></b>

 ##### Docker Desktop Resources